 If the recipient of donated leave needs more leave than the initial amount of time requested, they may submit subsequent requests for donated leave and updated medical certification.

-An employee may not donate time they have lost due to leave accrual limits set by HR rule or policy.
+An employee may not donate time they have lost due to leave accrual limits set by CHRO policy.

 The agency must consider time taken under this program to be sick leave with pay.
 The agency must consider these hours to be time worked for purposes of leave accrual and holiday pay.